Spider mites in wheat and corn

 Brown wheat mite

-Acaricide applications are not as effective on drought stressed plants.
-Since brown wheat mite populations also decrease with sufficient precipitation, acaricide applications are not usually warranted.
-Furthermore, insufficient rain can reduce yields below the economic threshold for justifying chemical treatments.
+Although available, chemical control should be used judiciously for managing spider mites.
+Furthermore, since brown wheat mite populations also decrease with sufficient precipitation, acaricide applications are not usually warranted during periods of rainfall.
+In addition, insufficient rain can reduce yields below the economic threshold for justifying chemical treatments.

 Banks grass mite

-In Colorado, winter wheat is more susceptible to Banks grass mite infestation in the fall if they are near maturing corn.
-Applying insecticides to the margins of fields that border corn are often sufficient in preventing significant economic losses.
+To prevent infestations in wheat, applying insecticides to the margins of fields that border corn is often sufficient in preventing significant economic losses.
 However, insecticide efficacy differs among mite species so accurate identification is important.

 References